When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Mini consoles 2024

-The SNES soon followed, and others have got in on the act: a tiny Mega Drive, a little PlayStation, and dinky takes on the C64, Amiga and Atari 400/800.
+The SNES soon followed, and others got in on the act: a tiny Mega Drive, a little PlayStation, and dinky takes on the C64, Amiga and Atari 400/800.

 But these love letters to gaming’s past are so small that there’s still loads of room under our telly.
 So Stuff demands to see the following retro game consoles (as zapped by shrink-ray) before Santa shows up drunk in December.
 And, no, one of them isn’t the Amstrad CPC Mini.
 We’re not masochists.